tibbben/geospatial-visualization/syllabus_draft.md

 -   Perform raster math between two raster layers
 -   Visualize and interpret the results from the raster math operation

-> Required Reading

--   Explore the online FEMA Flood Map Products (HAZUS Program and National Risk Index)

 >  [slide deck](slides/slides100.html){:target="\_blank"}

 *__Week 11 (Nov.
-1):__ SQL, Environmental Justice, and GIS*
+1):__ Environmental Justice and Vector Analysis in GIS*

-Explore GIS for real estate and cadastral mapping: data sources, common issues, and online systems.
-Use this context for learning about SQL queries.
-Abigail Flemming from the University of Miami Environmental Justice Clinic will visit as a guest speaker and provide insight into how maps and data can be used to better understand problems of vulnerability, displacement, and social justice.
+Determine geographical areas that meet several criteria using vector based operations to combine multiple vector layers that represent individual criteria.
+An environmental justice example based on social vulnerabilities and resilience in the face of climate change will be used to illustrate these processes.
+Abigail Flemming, from the University of Miami Environmental Justice Clinic will visit as a guest speaker and provide insight into how maps and data can be used to better understand problems of vulnerability, displacement, and social justice.

 [//]: # (An alternative example will use vector-based GIS analysis to identify potential site locations for marijuana dispensaries in San Francisco.)

 [//]: # (Office of resilience, Katie Hegemann)

+> Learning Objectives

+-   Understand basic geospatial data structures and formats used for data transfer/sharing
+-   Maintain projection awareness for the transfer of geospatial data between applications

+> Practical Objectives

+-   Move data from Autodesk to ArcGIS Pro and vice versa
+-   Export data from GIS to Adobe Suite of design applications
+-   Plot latitude/longitude data from csv in a GIS
+-   Export vector data to csv or json
+-   Review of geocoding (from week 4)
+-   Review of georeferencing (from week 4)

 > Learning Objectives